2U / edX

 Offboarding

 The reasons for my leave (as I was told) was not due to my performance, but to a corporate decision to reduce expenses.
-2U’s deal to aquire edX didn’t go as planned, and after several structural changes that involved layoff waves this time it was my turn, among several other.
+2U’s deal to aquire edX didn’t go as planned, and after several structural changes that involved layoff waves this time it was my turn, among several other developers.

 I’m grateful with the time I’ve worked in the company.
 It made me grow as a professional and I’ve met wonderful people in the way.